Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 **Explanation:**

-Generative orchestration is the most appropriate choice for this Microsoft Dynamics 365 AI agent solution.
-This selection directly addresses your requirements for a low-code, conversational, and interconnected agent ecosystem within the Microsoft Power Platform and Dynamics 365 environment.
+<mark>Generative orchestration is the most appropriate choice for this Microsoft Dynamics 365 AI agent solution.
+This selection directly addresses your requirements for a low-code, conversational, and interconnected agent ecosystem within the Microsoft Power Platform and Dynamics 365 environment.<mark>

 **Why Generative Orchestration?**

-Generative orchestration (available in Microsoft Copilot Studio) is specifically designed to move away from rigid, trigger-phrase-based logic toward a flexible, intent-based model.
+<mark>Generative orchestration (available in Microsoft Copilot Studio) is specifically designed to move away from rigid, trigger-phrase-based logic toward a flexible, intent-based model.</mark>

 **Mapping to Your Requirements**